Download the App

 Come back to me.

 For a moment, the thread of connection flickered in response, a faint pulse of life stirring deep within the tree.
 But then it faded, slipping through his grasp like sand through fingers.
 A cold dread crept up Lyric’s spine as the decay seemed to deepen before his eyes.
-The bark beneath his hand grew brittle, splintering under his touch, and the tree groaned, a hollow, mournful sound.
+The bark beneath his hand grew brittle, splintering under his touch.
+The tree groaned—a hollow, mournful sound.

 He leaned closer, pouring what little magic he could muster into the oak, willing it to mend, to heal.
 The effort left him gasping, his pulse pounding in his ears as if his very lifeblood were being drained into the tree.
 Still, the oak remained lifeless, its branches drooping like arms too weary to reach for the sky.